Bealby/Milestone-Project-2/README.md

 - Ensure carousel of photos are looping correctly and change every 6 seconds on all devices.
-(It should be noted that the carousel stops looping or through photos once mouse is hovered over carousel).
+(It should be noted that the carousel stops looping or changing through photos once mouse is hovered over carousel).
 - Ensure photos on carousel can be manually clicked through on all devices.

 #### Bio